khoanna/sui-move/oracle/README.md

 **Cause**: Invalid API key or rate limit exceeded **Solution**: Check OpenWeatherMap API key and usage limits

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

----

-## 📧 Contact

-For questions or support, please open an issue on GitHub.

 ---

 **Built with ❤️ on Sui Blockchain**